 In my current role at a secondary school I set up a service focusing on supporting the mental health of 2000+ plus students and 400+ members of staff.
 Offering a variety of support, including; 1:1 face to face counselling support, online counselling support, group sessions focusing on building self esteem and self worth as well as workshops that look at managing anger through assertiveness.

 I have almost 10 years of experience working with young people in both primary schools in economically deprived areas of London, using art, play and creativity as my medium and in secondary schools where I am able to draw on different theoretical perspectives, depending on the needs and maturity of the client.
 Some clients are able to find their voice using words, others prefer using a creative medium such as painting, clay or role play.

 I trained in integrative counselling which means I am able to draw on a number of different approaches depending on what best suits my client.
 These approaches include person centred, cognitive behavioural therapy and psychodynamic therapy, incorporating things such as play (age appropriate) and mindfulness which I have found to be an incredibly powerful tool.

-I have been afforded the opportunity to work with young people who are on the autistic spectrum and who see the world differently to how you and I do.
-My clients have also had difficulties such as ODD, ADD, ADHD or PTSD to contend with.
+I have been afforded the opportunity to work with young people and adults who are on the autistic spectrum and who see the world differently to how you and I do.
+My clients have also had difficulties such as ODD, ADD or ADHD to contend with.